xenoscopic/xeno/README.md

 - Replace local polling with `watchdog` or a similar file-monitoring library
 - Add exclude/include options to `xeno edit`
 - Cross-platform support
-- Make daemonization work a bit better.
-For some reason the daemon subprocesses still send their output to the TTY.
 - Fix all code TODOs and HACKs